|Board member||1984 - 1985|

 |General Manager||- June 1986|

 Helen was a founding member of Handspan Theatre in 1977.
 She brought to the fledgling company her 4 years' experience with the Parry Marshall Puppet Theatre and a family background in traditional theatre and contemporary drama.
 Helen knew a great deal about puppetry and its history, and in her travels overseas had seen the work of various European companies.
-She talked about the Black Theatre of Prague and the Japanese Bunraku and set our imaginations alight.1 She also burned her own boats and abandoned her almost completed Social Work Degree to go on Handspan's first tour.
+She talked about the Black Theatre of Prague and the Japanese Bunraku and set our imaginations alight.1 She also burned her own boats and abandoned her almost completed Social Work Degree and her thesis on Puppetry in Therapy, to go on Handspan's first tour.